collegeman/sharepress/README.md

 Make sure to read the Getting Started guide below, and be off and running on your project in 30 seconds flat.

-This base WordPress plugin is offered by wpgetapps.com - a place for WordPress developers to promote, support, and get paid for their work.
-Our plugin architecture eases one aspect of promoting your plugin - committing it to the WordPress.org plugin registry - by showing you how to split your plugin into *lite* and *pro* versions, and by scripting the deployment into WordPress' Subversion repository.
+This base WordPress plugin is offered by getwpapps.com - a place for WordPress developers to promote, support, and get paid for their work.

+Our plugin architecture eases one aspect of promoting your plugin - committing it to the WordPress.org plugin registry - by showing you how to split your plugin into *lite* and *pro* versions, and by scripting deployment into WordPress' Subversion repository.

 ## Getting Started